HeartlessSeph/FighterCommander/README.md

 Also a massive thanks to ChuckP, who has done a lot of documentation for follow up property types.

 Thank you to Draxx182 for documenting Hact.chp for all of the Old Engine games.
 Support for those files likely would not have been added otherwise.

+Jhrino for providing all follow up property names.